 A dart without a foreshaft has a lot more penetration and is much more effective in killing an animal you are hunting.

 We got started early in the morning.
 We went out to the land we planned to hunt which is a parcel of several thousand acres along the banks of the Oklawaha River in the neighborhood of Ocala, Florida.
+We had our rifles and rangefinders in hand and ready to go.
+I was excited to try out the new long range rangefinder I just bought, read more about long-range rangefinders.
 The terrain consists of recently cut pine forest, cane break, and virgin cypress swamp, in roughly equal measures, depending on its elevation above the Oklawaha.
 The property is contiguous with tens of thousands of acres of similar land along the Oklawaha, offering incredibly good habitat for wild boar.

 There are also plenty of deer and other wild life in the area including black bear, which we were able to see two years ago in this same location.
 We have seen osceola turkeys, alligators, squirrels, and monkeys in this location.
 It was easy to imagine oneself in this setting to be back in the days when atlatl hunting was an every day event.